-NEGATIVE PURCHASING: This means avoiding products that you disapprove of, such as battery eggs, gas-guzzling cars, or products containing unsustainable palm oil.
+Avoid products that you disapprove of, such as battery eggs, gas-guzzling cars, or products containing unsustainable palm oil.

-COMPANY-BASED PURCHASING: This means targeting a business as a whole and avoiding all the products made by one company.
-For example the Nestle boycott (the world’s longest running boycott, starting in the 1970s) targets all its brands and subsidiaries in a bid to get the company to change the way it markets its baby milk formula across the world.
+You could even extend this to an entire company, for example the Nestle boycott (the world’s longest running boycott, starting in the 1970s) targets all its brands and subsidiaries in a bid to get the company to change the way it markets its baby milk formula across the world.

 Another example is Amazon, with a movement to trace supplier direct and cut out the middle man.

 Buying used items is a great way to get something new without using up fresh natural resources.
 Clothes are an easy win here, you could even organise a clothes swap with friends.